-Those colorful roadside attractions designed to lure motorist off the road with their oversized alligators, petrified rocks and life-sized dinosaurs are still alive and well in the twenty first century.
+Those colorful roadside attractions designed to lure motorist off the road with their oversized alligators, petrified rocks, pink flamingos, and life-sized dinosaurs are still alive and well in the twenty-first century.

-Perhaps the oldest and most well know attraction in Florida is the “Fountain of Youth”
+Perhaps the oldest and most well-known kitschy attraction in Florida is the “Fountain of Youth”

 Although the grounds coming up to the property are gorgeous and one of the prettiest streets I have ever seen,